bitfaster/JitExplorer/README.md

 C# source code is compiled to an executable using [Roslyn](https://github.com/dotnet/roslyn), then executed.
 While it is executing, and after JIT is complete, [ClrMD](https://github.com/microsoft/clrmd) is attached and the methods are decompiled using [Iced](https://github.com/0xd4d/iced).
 The code that does this comes from [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet/tree/master/src/BenchmarkDotNet.Disassembler.x64).

-The advantage of this approach vs using [JitDasm](https://github.com/0xd4d/JitDasm) is that it supports jitting generics:
+The advantage of this approach vs using [JitDasm](https://github.com/0xd4d/JitDasm) is that it supports dissassembly of generic methods:

 ![image](https://user-images.githubusercontent.com/12851828/86315174-53b92d80-bbde-11ea-8e24-cdfd52ea6d00.png)